prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 ### 1. Experimental feature flags for OTLP delta ingestion

-Add the `--enable-feature=otlp-native-delta-ingestion` and `otlp-deltas-as-gauge` feature flags as described in [Delta metric type](#delta-metric-type) to add appropiate types and flags to series on ingestion.
+Add the `--enable-feature=otlp-native-delta-ingestion` and `--enable-feature=otlp-delta-as-gauge-ingestion` feature flags as described in [Delta metric type](#delta-metric-type) to add appropriate types and flags to series on ingestion.

 Note a `--enable-feature=otlp-native-delta-ingestion` was already introduced in https://github.com/prometheus/prometheus/pull/16360, but that doesn't add any types to deltas.